 Teriyaki Burgers with Pineapple Teriyaki Sauce and Mango Salsa – Think outside the bottle

+The weather is perfect for grilling teriyaki burgers.
 A while back, we were lamenting about how overly sweet and artificial some bottled teriyaki sauces were.
 With the exception of one that we liked on our teriyaki burgers, most were too sugary and processed tasting.
 With the grilling season underway, we wanted some teriyaki variety to our bbq menu and it was always a struggle to search for a bottle that didn’t look like a gob of sugary, sticky brown sauce.
 We needed to think outside the bottle and needed to be quick about it because guests were coming over in a few hours.
 Mission: think fast and work fresh.
 How difficult was it to make a homemade, fresh teriyaki glaze for our burgers?
 Not at all.
 It was one of the easiest sauce recipes we’ve ever created and can’t believe our bbq’s went without it.

 We originally shared a version of this teriyaki sauce on our Bountiful Cookbook.
 We wanted to let everyone see just how simple this homemade sauce can be and you’ll never go back to a bottle again.
 Homemade teriyaki sauce is customizable to your palate of sweetness, tartness and stickyness, or all three.
 The addition of some extra brown sugar highlights the fruity sweetness of the pineapple and a bit of extra vinegar elevates the teriyaki to extra tang.
 This wonderful recipe can be made with a fresh pineapple or a can of good quality canned pineapple.
 Glaze it on beef, chicken or vegetable and poking some sticks in the for teriyaki skewers!
 Choose your strategy, flavor profile and taste.
 Do what your want because it’s YOUR sauce, your bbq and your celebration of grilling.